chrisUnivers/chrism-resume/README.md

 ## Purpose
   * the purpose of this repository is to highlight some of my work.
+    + Unless otherwise specified, all code was written by me.
+In some cases the code is from tutorial in which case I indicate so.

 ## Guide:
   * The school_project folder contains some of my school project.